-It is seen that the values are slightly larger for smaller $\lambda$ compared to higher $\lambda$.
-The reason for this can be the size of the droplet, which is larger for lower $\lambda$, leading to a higher $D_\mathrm {d}/h$ ratio, indicating maximum activity in the observation plane.
-The other quantities shown in figure~\ref{fig:8}(b, c, and d) for a single value of $\lambda = 6$ follow a similar decay and for all quantities it can be seen that $\epsilon^*$ is much higher compared to $\eta^*_\mathrm x$ and $\eta^*_\mathrm y$.
+It is seen that the values are slightly larger for smaller $\varphi$ compared to higher $\varphi$.
+The reason for this can be the size of the droplet, which is larger for lower $\varphi$, leading to a higher $D_\mathrm {d}/h$ ratio, indicating maximum activity in the observation plane.
+The other quantities shown in figure~\ref{fig:8}(b and c) for a single value of $\varphi = 6$ follow a similar decay and for all quantities it can be seen that $\epsilon^*$ is much higher compared to $\eta^*_\mathrm x(=\eta_\mathrm x t_\mathrm {cap})$ and $\eta^*_\mathrm y(=\eta_\mathrm y t_\mathrm {cap})$.
 Between $\eta^*_\mathrm x$ and $\eta^*_\mathrm y$, the linear shear in \textit{x} direction dominates.
 This is because the flow inside the droplet is driven by a shearing mechanism in the direction of the flow in \textit{x} direction.
 Also, the pinch-off stretches the droplet in the \textit{x} direction, generating its gradient in \textit{x} direction.
-The initial gradients are large enough to generate high impulsive loading on living samples and ideally should be reduced.
+The initial gradients are large enough to generate high impulsive loading inside the droplets.